wso2/docs-is/en/docs/develop/writing-a-custom-local-authenticator.md

 You can extend the local authenticator that comes with the WSO2 Identity Server by writing your own authenticator and deploying it.

 ### Sample scenario
-You have an app that you want users to log in with their telephone numbers instead of usernames.
+You have the **playground2** app that you want users to log in with their telephone numbers instead of usernames.
 Once a user enters a telephone number, your authentication logic should identifiy the user and validate the user's credentials.

 You can write a custom local authenticator to implement this authentication logic.